microsoftgraph/msgraph-sdk-design/middleware/TelemetryHandler.md

     SdkVersion: MyApp/1.0, graph-dotnet/1.15.0, graph-dotnet-core/1.16.0 (featureUsage=0f)
     ```

+- The template for the component version that also represents a package should match the form defined in [Versions](../Versions.md).

 - Client SDK library component names SHOULD be lower case.

 - If available, add a the `featureUsage` value contained in the [RequestContext](../middleware/RequestContext.md) to the `SDKVersion` header as key/value pair in the comment after the product identifier. e.g.